Sig Ragga: Career

 In 2000, Juanjo Casals joins the band playing the bass.
 During the same year they start releasing songs like "Guajira", "Apocalipsis", "Eclipse", "Obra 03" y "Reencarnación", later doing recording sessions in 2005 alongside Diego Blanco, keyboardist of the band Los Pericos, as engineer which would lead to the idea of a possible album.
 The band performed at the Pepsi Music Festival in 2006, 2008 and 2009, alongside reggae artists such as The Skatalites, Ziggy Marley, Los Cafres and Cultura Profética, among others.

 During 2009, they work in their first professional music video "Cuchillos" with featured vocals from Pato Banton.
 The same year, they release their debut album Sig Ragga after over 10 years since the creation of the band, the album was produced by Diego Blanco and featured musicians such as Marcelo Blanco in drums and Miguel Angle Tallarita in the trumpet and flugelhorn.
 In 2010, they received their first Latin Grammy Award nomination for Best Alternative Song for the song "Resistencia Indigena" from their debut album.

-In 2011, the band reedited their debut album adding two versions of the songs "Rock It Baby" and "Natty Dread" by Bob Marley, the covers were also part of the tribute album Tributo a Bob Marley Vol. 2, the album featured several reggae artists like Gondwanna, Pablo Molina, Chelo Zimbabwe & The Groove Factory and Dancing Mood, covering Marley's songs.
+In 2011, the band reedited their debut album adding two versions of the songs "Rock It Baby" and "Natty Dread" by Bob Marley, the covers were also part of the tribute album Tributo a Bob Marley Vol. 2, the album featured several reggae artists like Gondwana, Pablo Molina, Chelo Zimbabwe & The Groove Factory and Dancing Mood, covering Marley's songs.